Japan to Start Nationwide Travel Discount Program Oct. 11

 - Русский

-New York, Sept.
-22 (Jiji Press)--The Japanese government will start its planned nationwide travel discount program Oct.
-11, Prime Minister Fumio Kishida said Thursday.
+Tokyo, Sept.
+26 (Jiji Press)--The Japanese government will start a nationwide travel discount program on Oct.
+11, after a three-month delay due to the seventh wave of COVID-19 infections in the country, tourism minister Tetsuo Saito said Monday.

-The government will also launch a discount program to support entertainment and other events Oct.
-11, Kishida told a news conference during his trip to New York.
+Under the program, discounts of up to 8,000 yen per night per person will be available for package tours with public transportation on weekdays.
+The discount will be reduced to 5,000 yen for accommodation only.

-He expressed a wish to revitalize its economy hurt by the novel coronavirus crisis through the two programs, following the recent decrease in new COVID-19 cases.
+In addition, coupons worth 3,000 yen for weekdays and 1,000 yen for weekends will be given for use at local restaurants and other places.

 [Copyright The Jiji Press, Ltd.]